Traveling with Kids

 Natural Cycles

 Plan your itineraries around natural cycles for your kids.
 We plan educational activities for the mornings like museums or classes, and play time (or shopping) for the afternoons.
 The exception to this rule is interactive museums.
-An interactive museum like London's Museum of Natural History, can be so entertaining that your kids won't want to leave.
+A museum like London's Museum of Natural History can be so entertaining that your kids won't want to leave.
 Be flexible.

 Reading

-Don't underestimate how much you kids may enjoy reading either on the plane or on vacation.
+Don't underestimate how much your kids may enjoy reading, either on the plane or on vacation.
 I've found that packing books from a series (or uploading to a Kindle) is one of the best ways to keep kids engaged with the characters, a genre or stories.